 Here is a video diary from our 2011 JMT trip courtesy of Paul Ebdon.

-Logistics This is a long trip and for many people may be the longest backcountry trip they have ever done.
+Logistics his is a long wilderness trip and for many people may be the longest backcountry trip they have ever done.
 You will get tired, dirty and there will be no showers along the way.
 Because of the length there is always the potential for things to go wrong and the unexpected to occur.
 Your guide will be trained in wilderness first aid and will carry a radio or cell phone for emergency communications.
 (No, not for personal use and calling home!).
 Remember that in these remote locations we cannot guarantee that cell phones will work reliably and in the event of an emergency it is likely to take a considerable effort to find a location where the phone will work.
 Family and friends can contact you through our office, but because of the problems of communication in the backcountry the delay can be substantial.
-It will be possible to receive (small) mail and messages with the re-supplies.
+It will be possible to receive (small) mail and messages with the resupplies.

-You need to be in good shape for the trip.
+You need to be in very good shape for the trip.
 Do not think that you will get in shape on the trip.
 You must be in good shape before the trip and physically capable of a demanding multi-day undertaking.
 This does not mean being a super fit marathoner though.
 The days will be long and steady.
 The most important thing is endurance and the ability to deal with whatever happens.
 Please contact us for details if you have specific questions.
 Also refer to our training hints.
 Be serious about your fitness.